Your web browser is outdated and may be insecure

 Episodes of delirium are most common among older patients

-Information, guidance and tools to help you identify and manage episodes of delirium in older patients.
+Episodes of delirium are most common among older patients.
+This resource provides information, guidance and tools to help you identify and manage episodes of delirium in older people.

-People who have delirium may need to stay longer in hospital or in critical care; have an increased incidence of dementia and have more hospital-acquired complications such as falls and pressure ulcers.
+People who have delirium may need to stay longer in hospital or in critical care.
+They may have an increased incidence of dementia and have more hospital-acquired complications, such as falls and pressure ulcers.

 Further delirium guidance and tools